Dinsmoor/ralc/README.md

 0.6.0a- Write questGen: to generate dynamic quests, based on output from
 		areaGen.

-0.7.0a- Build program to populate buildings with characters from charGen,
+INDEV- Build program to populate buildings with characters from charGen,
 		and task with jobs such as guard, city official, merchant, thug, inkeeper,and the like.
 Tag others with dynamic quests provided from questGen.

-0.8.0a- Create VERY simple interface to control/display inputs/outputs.
+INDEV- Create VERY simple interface to control/display inputs/outputs.
 		Use tree-like navigation to categorize each building, inhabitants, quests, POI, etc.